bsmerbeck/smash-tracker/README.md

 The tracker uses Google Firebase for hosting, database/backend functions, and user authentication.

+---
+### 06/23/20 Update
+**New Features**

+ - 🗺 Stage Selection: add the stage you fought on.
+Old matches simply state "unknown".
+This will be improved upon in the coming updates

+ - 🅰️ Opponent List Sorting: The opponent list is now sorted a-z to make things easier

+ - 🗑 Remove Match from Dashboard: Simple addition, now you don't have to go to matchups to remove a match

+ - 🎉 Notifications: These are just small visual indicators, nothing to bother your screen.
+I'll be adding them as I go along

+**Bug Fixes**

+ - Mobile Logout: Somehow thelogout button wasn't accessible on mobile

+ - Styling: Some general improvements on styling so the app works better on your mobile devices

+---

 ### Features

 - Login using email/password or Google